henriqueleite42/anvil/docs/docs/roadmap.md

 - You can see which project depends on each other
 - If we already have CHANGELOGs implemented, see which version of the project it's using

-### Three Shaking

-Remove unused things from relationships.

-Currently, If something has a relationship, we import THE WHOLE FILE and not only the used things.
-We must find a way to three shake it and generate a smaller file.

 ### CLI Warnings

 - Add warning like "Type Foo is unused, maybe you should remove it."